NewcastleRSE-Training/intro-to-python/README.md

 RISE slideshow controls:
 * Go to next slide or slide fragment using the space bar and go back using shift+space
-* Toggle between slideshow view and notebook view, Alt+r or click on the bar chart icon on the menu bar
+* Toggle between slideshow view and notebook view, Alt+r or click on the bar chart icon on the menu bar.
+To close slideshow click the cross top left.
 * To run a code block, click in the cell and use shift+enter
+* There are navigation arrows bottom right of the slides

 Before presenting each notebooks, run all cells, then clear cell output.